jju/stubbl/teams/filthytide.md

 ## Playbook

 The Filthy Tide uses the Scrying Avian playbook which emphasizes speed above all else, especially the health of your own players.
+The position slots only include 2 blitzers, but have 2 throwers, 4 catchers (sometimes more accurately labelled runners), and a heavy available.
 With proper training it's possible to have a super-fast scorer onside, which makes the lack of defensive ability easier to overcome.

 ## Records